Junk Culture: Previously unreleased tracks

 B-sides "The Avenue", "Wrappup", the re-recorded version of "Julia's Song" and extended mixes of "Tesla Girls", "Never Turn Away" and "Talking Loud and Clear" were available on CD for the first time.

 "Julia's Song (Dub Version)" 10-inch single

 "Julia's Song (Dub Version)" was kept as a limited-edition 10-inch release for the 2015 Record Store Day.
 It is the same track as the first part of "Julia's Song (Extended Version)", B-side to the 1984 "Talking Loud and Clear" 12-inch single, the second part of which was included on the Junk Culture deluxe edition bonus CD.
 The track "10 to 1" was used as the B-side to this release.
-The original version of "Julia's Song" appears on the band's debut album Orchestral Manoeuvres in the Dark (1980).
+The original version of "Julia's Song" appears on the band's debut studio album Orchestral Manoeuvres in the Dark (1980).